Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 plant_species.txt

-The /etc/passwd file lists all users on your system — it has many lines.
-Without opening it, find out: how many lines does it have?
+The file /etc/passwd lists every user account on your system — it has many lines.
+Without opening it, answer three questions using three separate commands: How many lines does it have?
 What are the first 3 lines?
-What is the last line?
+What is the very last line?

 Show answer